cosminc98/books-recommender-sagemaker-fm/README.md

 This project uses factorization machines to build a recommender system that can handle anonymous users (which the model has not seen during training) by simply having them provide a few books that they read and liked.
 [This](https://github.com/edrans/-aws-sagemaker-builtin-notebooks/blob/main/factorization-machine/Explicit-feedback/Recommendation-Machine-Explicit.ipynb) notebook was used as a starting point for training a factorization machine in AWS SageMaker.
-The main differences between that one and this project are in data preprocessing, having eliminated the user features to allow for anonymous inference without retraining, and in changing the factorization machine from binary classification to regression.
+The main differences between it and this project are in data preprocessing, having eliminated the user features to allow for anonymous inference without retraining, and in changing the factorization machine from binary classification to regression.
 The reason for changing to regression is trying to obtain as many "10/10" rated books (true labels) in the top 25 / top 100 books sorted by the factorization machine predicted ratings.
 If using binary classification, either we'll have too few books for the positive class by choosing